aibasel/pyperplan/README.rst

-This is **pyperplan**, a lightweight STRIPS planner written in Python.
+This is **Pyperplan**, a lightweight STRIPS planner written in Python.

+Please note that Pyperplan deliberately prefers clean code over fast code.
+It is designed to be used as a teaching or prototyping tool.
+If you use it for paper experiments, please state clearly that Pyperplan does not offer state-of-the-art performance.

 It was developed during the planning practical course at Albert-Ludwigs-Universität Freiburg during the winter term 2010/2011 and is